SteveDoyle2/pyNastran/docs_sphinx/manual/op2_doc.rst

 --------------------------------
 This example will demonstate:

- - calculating total deflection of the nodes for a static case for a vectorized OP2
+ - calculating total deflection of the nodes for a static case for an OP2

  - calculate von mises stress and max shear